 As stated above, arbitration is conducted as ad hoc or institutional, depending on the dispute's value and parties' agreement.
-Commercial entities in Serbia will likely agree on some of the very common arbitration rules, such as UNCITRAL, ICC and LCIA.
+Commercial entities in Serbia will likely agree on some of the very common arbitration rules, such as those set by the United Nations Commission on International Trade Law ("UNCITRAL"), the International Chamber of Commerce ("ICC") and the London Court of International Arbitration ("LCIA").